*This post has been edited to keep up with the times.*

 My dashing 2013, dun colt out of Cheetah.
 The realization of a life long dream.
+He is my boy and knows my every thought.
 He was sired by a hunk of a bay PRE stallion.
 He was close to 16 hh at just 2 yo and has not appeared to stop getting taller.
-This is Lito shown at 1 week old and 3 yrs and almost 7 mos.
-One of these days he will fill out to his big frame.
+This is Lito shown at 1 week old and 6.5 yrs.
+He is starting to fill out into his big frame.
+Here is to growing!

 Ike, or Ike the Southern Gentleman, or Ikey, or Ikester:

 My family’s retired Tennessee Walker gelding.
 I believe he is a 2000 or 2001 model.
 One of the sweetest guys on earth.
 He is about 16 – 16.1 hh.
 He has been diagnosed with DSLD and we are just enjoying our time with him, taking it moment by moment.

 Chance, or Second Chance, or Give Me A Chance, or Chancey:

 My family’s token short horse!
 Ha!
 I have never taped him, but if he is over 14.2 hh, I would be surprised.
 If you look at him from a certain angle, you might think he is wider than he is tall.
 The best guess is he is a 2003 model.
 He has one of the softest, prettiest sorrel coats out there that shines like a copper penny in the sun.

 Last, but certainly NOT least.
 Old horse companion extraordinaire with a personality plus!
 I love this donkey!
 She was around 14 yo when we got her and she always has the last word.
 That picture is from the day I met her and brought her home!